-True, it doesn’t work for everyone.
+It doesn’t work for everyone.
 No active ingredient does.
-But if someone is newly diagnosed with seb derm, there’s a reason so many doctors and dermatologists to a 2% ketoconazole shampoo.
-It’s one of, if not the, most effective active ingredients out there.
+But there’s a reason why it’s a first-line treatment in both the USA and Europe for treating seb derm.
+And that reason is – it’s one of, if not the, most effective active ingredients out there.

 What’s in this article: